Dr Daniel Hwang

 Researcher biography

 Dr Daniel Liang-Dar Hwang is a genetic epidemiologist and statistical geneticist by training.
 His research interests include sensory nutrition, causal modelling, and personalized nutrition.
-Dr Hwang applies statistical models to big data to understand genetic and environmental factors contributing to individual differences in taste and olfactory perception, their relationship with dietary behaviour and chronic conditions (See his research on taste perception in The Conversation).
+Dr Hwang applies statistical models to big data to understand genetic and environmental factors contributing to individual differences in taste and olfactory perception and their relationship with dietary behaviour and chronic conditions (See his research on taste perception in The Conversation).
 He develops methods for increasing statistical power for gene discovery, estimating intergenerational causal relationships, and personalized intervention.
-He also works with clinicians to investigate impaired chemosensory perception in patients with cancers and COVID-19.
+He also works with clinicians to investigate impaired chemosensory perception in cancer patients and COVID-19.

-Dr Hwang has published more than 35 peer-review publications.
-His work has been referred in international health policy guidelines and a WHO report for the intervention of childhood obesity and in an international patent for personalized wine selection.
-He is on the editorial boards of the Twin Research and Human Genetics (2020-) and the Frontiers in Genetics (2021-).
-Dr Hwang is a Leadership Team member of the Global Consortium for Chemosensory Research (2022-), a global initiative to understand the relationship between smell loss and COVID-19 and foster the advancement of chemosensory science at large.
+Dr Hwang has published more than 40 peer-reviewed publications.
+His work has been referred to in international health policy guidelines and a WHO report for the intervention of childhood obesity and in a global patent for personalized wine selection.
+He is on the editorial boards of BMC Medicine and Twin Research and Human Genetics.
+Dr Hwang is a Leadership Team member of the Global Consortium for Chemosensory Research, a global initiative to understand the relationship between smell loss and COVID-19 and foster the advancement of chemosensory science.
 He currently drives an international collaborative project to investigate the impact of COVID-19 vaccinations on long-COVID symptoms.
-Dr Hwang is a member of the National Committee for Nutrition of the Australian Academy of Science (2022-) where he contributes to the implementation of the decadal plan for the science of nutrition in Australia.
+Dr Hwang is a member of the National Committee for Nutrition of the Australian Academy of Science.
+He contributes to implementing the decadal plan for the science of nutrition in Australia.